The Left Hand (Dollhouse)

 "The Left Hand" is the sixth episode of the second season of the American science fiction television series Dollhouse and the show's 19th episode overall.
 The episode was written by Tracy Bellomo and directed by Wendey Stanzler.
 It aired in the United States on Fox on December 4, 2009.

-This is the second episode of a three episodic arc where the Rossum Corporation's agenda is revealed.
+This is the second episode of a three-episode arc where the Rossum Corporation's agenda is revealed.
 This episode was aired back-to-back with "The Public Eye".